Max-Edelson/Bullet-Journal/admin/meetings/05-10-2021_project_check_4.md

 - Build item & entry classes/structs
 - Build collections
 - Meet to discuss how backend will meet with the frontend
-- Think of how to handle logging in
 - Agree one coding house style

 Khyat, Joshua, and Ricardo (GUI):